nicholasdille/ansible-k8s/roles/k8s-cni-weave/README.md

 # Role `k8s-cni-weave`

 This role initializes pod networking using [Weave Net](https://www.weave.works/docs/net/latest/overview/).
-It must be executed once - preferably on the first master.
+It must be executed once - preferably on the first master after the cluster was created.

 See also the big [picture](../../docs/roles.md).